samuelcg20/tp/docs/UserGuide.md

 - Reason: Typos or using a command that does not exist.
 - Solution: Run `help` to see supported commands.
 Consider creating an alias for frequently used commands.

-Problem: “Could not save data due to insufficient permissions …”
-- Reason: The current folder is read-only.
-- Solution: Move the `.jar` to a writable folder and run it again.